microp11/quick/content/planning/the-goal.md

 The purpose of the trip is to challenge oneself, to enjoy and explore.
 Speed of travel is secondary to exploring and I have set aside up to a month for doing this trip.
 This is going to be fun! my first solo multi-day paddle.

 > Even the best plans sometime fail.
 Stop and regroup.
 I did not complete my circumnavigation in 2023.
 I have paddled clockwise from North Rustico to Cape Egmont, about 350km.
 The remaining 200km, from Cape Egmont to North Rustico will be completed this year, 2024.

+June 13th 2024, happy to be adding myself to the list of people that have circumnavigated the island:

+- Paul Maxan, sea kayak (2023-2024), 13 days spanning 2 years, counter-clockwise